aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfield/_index.md

 ### getShowAllItems() {#getShowAllItems--}

 <b>@deprecated.</b> Please use the 'showAllItems' property instead.
-Indicates whether all items displays in the PivotTable report, even if they don't contain summary data. show items with no data The default value is false.
+Indicates whether to display all items in the PivotTable view, even if they don't contain summary data.
+The default value is false.

 ```javascript
 getShowAllItems() : boolean;